poojajeena12/BigData/readme.txt

-This repository is for SQL scripts.
+SQL scripts and Data Flow.